 In her role as chief external officer, Ms. Lord is charged with leading the teams directly involved with external relations, marketing and communications, development, partnerships, and expansion.
 Prior to joining Achievement First, she was a regional vice president for The Posse Foundation, Inc., a national organization that identifies urban public high school students with academic and leadership potential who may be overlooked by the traditional college admission process.
 In her role as regional vice president, Ms. Lord was responsible for overseeing the Posse sites in Atlanta, Chicago, Los Angeles and Washington, D.C.
 Before joining Posse, she served as the mid-Atlantic regional director for The New Teacher Project (TNTP), a non-profit educational consulting firm that partners with urban school districts, states and other governmental entities to enhance their capacity to recruit, select, train and support outstanding new teachers.
 Directly before TNTP, Ms. Lord was the director of program services for Mentors, Inc., a non-profit organization that promotes the academic, career and personal development of public high school students through one-on-one mentoring relationships and enrichment activities.
 Ms. Lord holds a bachelor’s degree from the University of Oklahoma and an M.B.A. from the Kellogg School of Management at Northwestern University.
 Ms. Lord is a 2012-13 Pahara-Aspen Education Fellow with the Pahara Institute and the Aspen Global Leadership Network, and she also serves on the board of directors for the Sargent Shriver National Center on Poverty Law.

-Ms. Mackay supports Achievement First’s data-driven management framework by leveraging tools and information to assist the organization’s goal setting, performance management and strategic decision making.
+Ms. Mackay oversees the operational and strategic effectiveness of the COO leadership team.
+She helps connect the organization’s priorities to the operational, technical, and analytical support to drive progress on Achievement First’s major goals.
+Previously, Ms. Mackay built and led the data strategy team, overseeing the implementation of Achievement First’s data-driven management framework.
 Prior to joining Achievement First, she worked in the economic consulting industry on expert witness support teams to evaluate and quantify economic damages in corporate litigation.
 Ms. Mackay received an M.Sc. in finance and economics from the London School of Economics and a B.A. in economics from Brigham Young University.
 She is also an alumna of the Strategic Data Project at the Center for Educational Policy Research with the Harvard Graduate School of Education.

 Ms. MacLean facilitates the sharing of Achievement First’s strategies, tools and lessons learned with other organizations interested in systemic reform.
 She is also responsible for developing Achievement First’s long-term strategy and guidelines for external partnerships and oversees Achievement First’s broader engagement with New Haven Public Schools, including the development of the Residency Program for School Leadership.
 Prior to her work at Achievement First, Ms. MacLean was a senior manager at Wellspring Consulting, a consulting firm focused on nonprofit strategy, and a consultant at the Boston Consulting Group.
 Ms. MacLean received an M.B.A. from the Yale School of Management and earned her certificate in Afro-American studies and B.A. magna cum laude from the Woodrow Wilson School of Public Policy and International Affairs at Princeton University.
 After graduation, Ms. MacLean lived in the former East Germany as a Fulbright Scholar, where she taught English and interviewed residents about their experiences making the transition from a communist to a capitalist economy.